rdoetjes/tuts/netcalc/README.md

 ## How to Use

-Clone the repository and run the program:
+Clone the repository and build the solution (see above) then run the program:

 ```bash
 netcalc -cidr 192.168.1.1/24